Welcome to the St. Thomas School of Social Work!

 Social workers strive to enhance the social functioning of individuals, families, groups, organizations and communities; to support the development of human capacities; to empower at-risk groups; and to promote social and economic justice.

 Social work today is an expanding and challenging profession.
-Our Bachelor of Social Work (BSW), Master of Social Work (MSW), and new Doctorate in Social Work (DSW) programs prepare students for a career in one of the nation’s fastest-growing fields.
-Our nationally ranked school, a unique collaboration between St. Catherine University and the University of St. Thomas, prepares graduates for culturally relevant social work practice in multiple settings with diverse populations.
+Our Bachelor of Social Work (BSW), Master of Social Work (MSW), and Doctorate in Social Work (DSW) programs prepare students for a career in one of the nation’s fastest-growing fields.
+Our nationally ranked school, formerly a collaboration between St. Catherine University and the University of St. Thomas (see partnership FAQs), prepares graduates for culturally relevant social work practice in multiple settings with diverse populations.

-At both the undergraduate and graduate levels, the St. Kate's - St. Thomas School of Social Work provides students with exceptional preparation for real-world practice:
+At both the undergraduate and graduate levels, the St. Thomas School of Social Work provides students with exceptional preparation for real-world practice:

 - Our faculty are recognized scholars, researchers, and practitioners who are leaders in their fields.
 They share a commitment to student development through mentoring relationships, community engagement, and teaching excellence.

 - Our curriculum promotes critical thinking and reflective practice.
-Building on our universities’ strong liberal arts foundations, students are challenged to integrate foundational coursework with applied courses in social work practice.
+Building on our university’s strong liberal arts foundation, students are challenged to integrate foundational coursework with applied courses in social work practice.
 Our strong research curriculum ensures students are guided by evidence and prepared to contribute to the growing body of social work knowledge.

 - Our mission focuses squarely on social justice.
 The School of Social Work has integrated Catholic Social Teaching with the NASW Code of Ethics to develop Social Work for Social Justice: Ten Principles.
 This integration acknowledges the universality of these principles across faith traditions and provides a framework for strengthening the way in which we educate for service and justice.

-I am extremely proud of our School’s national reputation of excellence.
+We are extremely proud of our School’s national reputation of excellence.
 The School of Social Work is ranked in the top third nationally by U.S. News & World Report.
-Our alumni network includes well-over 3000 BSW and MSW graduates, many of whom remain active as field instructors and on research paper committees, as well as attend our professional development Institutes and special Upcoming Events to stay connected and continue their life-long learning.
+Our alumni network includes well-over 3000 BSW and MSW graduates, many of whom remain active as field instructors and on research paper committees, as well as attend our professional and continuing education programs and special upcoming events to stay connected and continue their life-long learning.

-We are delighted that you are considering a career as a social work practitioner.
-We hope you join us!
+We are delighted that you are considering a career as a social work practitioner!